Bobo (magazine): Indonesian version

-There are several yearly events organized by Bobo magazine in Indonesia and is held at Jakarta and Surabaya: Bobo Fair, which has fun activities meant for the readers, and Operet Bobo, which is held every year until it was discontinued and joined with the Bobo Fair.
+There are several yearly events organized by Bobo magazine in Indonesia which are held at Jakarta and Surabaya: Bobo Fair, which has fun activities meant for the readers, and Operet Bobo, which was held every year until it was discontinued and joined with the Bobo Fair.
+From 2001 to 2016, Bobo magazine held a Konferensi Anak (Children's Conference).
+This event was attended by participants aged 9–12 years.

 In 2010, the magazine was completely renewed and in 2012, Bobo magazine Indonesia launched Bobo Online, the Indonesian magazine's official website.
-In 2016, Bobo Online has been closed and replaced by Kidnesia.com, but later on 14 April 2017, Kidnesia.com shut down and it was replaced back toBobo.id to celebrate Bobo's 44th anniversary in Indonesia.
+In 2016, Bobo Online was closed and replaced by Kidnesia.com, which closed on 14 April 2017.
+It was replaced with its current website to celebrate Bobo's 44th anniversary in Indonesia.
+The magazine has an active Instagram presence, and celebrated its 50th anniversary in 2023.

-Kompas Gramedia Group also published Bobo Junior, a preschool kids' magazine with similar content to the Dutch counterpart.
+Until 2022 Kompas Gramedia Group also published Bobo Junior, an Indonesian translation of the Dutch counterpart for younger readers.